 Many investors had assumed that Congress would simply repeat the budget negotiation playbook of the past few years, and wait until the last minute to come to a deal.

-After that date, US Treasury Secretary Jack Lew warned that the US could default on its debt for the first time in the nation's history.'Some hope'
+After that date, US Treasury Secretary Jack Lew warned that the US could default on its debt for the first time in the nation's history.

 Although the US government remains shutdown amid tense budget negotiations between House Republicans and Mr Obama, Wall Street had been primarily worried about the potential for a US default.

 If a US debt default were to occur, it would send shockwaves around the globe, and could precipitate a crisis worse than the 2008 financial collapse.